¥$: Vultures trilogy

 Original release dates for the Vultures trilogy.

 On January 23, 2024, West revealed that the Vultures project would be released as a trilogy, with the first installment, Vultures 1, scheduled for release on February 9, 2024.
 The next volumes, Vultures 2 and 3, were scheduled to release on March 8 and April 5 respectively.
-The second volume, Vultures 2, was eventually released on August 3, with the final part, Vultures 3, being cancelled after a falling out between West and Ty Dolla Sign.
+The second volume, Vultures 2, was eventually released on August 3, while the third, Vultures 3, remains unreleased.

-Vultures 1 was released independently through West's YZY brand on February 10, 2024.
+Vultures 1 was released independently through West's YZY record label on February 10, 2024.
 The album debuted at number one on the US Billboard 200 chart, becoming West's 11th consecutive number-one album and Ty Dolla Sign's first.
 It also reached the top spot in several other countries.

 Vultures 2 was released on August 3, 2024.
 Producer Timbaland and rapper French Montana announced their involvement on the project.
 West stated that Vultures 2 would be sold exclusively on his Yeezy website for $20 instead of being released on streaming platforms like its predecessor.
 After several delays and uncertainty surrounding the release of Vultures 2, West confirmed the album's official release date.
 During an interview on Justin LaBoy's The Download podcast, which aired on April 22, 2024, West revealed that Vultures 2 will be released on May 3.
 This announcement aligned with the date West had previously leaked to a Baby Keem fan page in March when he mistakenly thought the account was the rapper's actual profile.
 Tracks such as "River" featuring Young Thug, the Backstreet Boys-sampling "Everybody" featuring Charlie Wilson, who also appears in "Matthew" along with West's daughter North, "Promotion" featuring Future, "Slide", and "Field Trip" with Playboi Carti, Kodak Black, Lil Durk, and Don Toliver were all teased.
 "Slide" was released as the lead single on August 2, 2024, and a few hours later on August 3, Vultures 2 was released through West's YZY brand.
 The album debuted at number 2 on the US Billboard 200 chart, falling short to Taylor Swift's The Tortured Poets Department.